 When should I see my GP?

 Make an appointment with your GP if you have symptoms for more than two weeks.
-You should also make an appointment if you have allergy symptoms and you wear contact lenses, or if your baby has red eyes.
+You should also make an appointment if you have allergy symptoms and you wear contact lenses.

 See your GP urgently if you get any of the following alongside conjunctivitis: